 Wedding registries used to be about fancy china and serving platters, but these days a click of the mouse means couples can register for pretty much anything they want!
 One of the most popular new additions to wedding registries in the past decade is the honeymoon registry.
 This lets couples (like you!) ask wedding guests to help fund their dream honeymoon.
 While it was once considered taboo to ask for cash as a wedding gift, the creation of the honeymoon registry has made it way more acceptable.
-But how does it all work, and what are the best sites offering honeymoon registries?
-This guide focuses on 4 of our favorites, below:
+But how does it all work?
+And what are the best sites offering honeymoon registries?
+This guide focuses on 7 of our favorites, below:

 Honeyfund was expressly created for raising money, similar to a traditional crowdfunding site, except it’s just for weddings.
 In addition to honeymoons, you can add options for guests to contribute to things like a down payment on a house or a new kitchen or bathroom renovation.
-Honeyfund, unlike Zola, allows guests to give the bride and groom the gift offline which avoids processing fees.
+Honeyfund, unlike other sites, allows guests to give the bride and groom the gift offline which avoids processing fees.
 However, guests can also process the transaction through Honeyfund using WePay (2.8% + $0.30) or PayPal (2.8% + $0.30/transaction).

 Wanderable is everything we like about Zola, with the exclusivity of a registry site just for your honeymoon.
 Once you begin the process, you actually start by selecting your destination.
 This also serves as a great tool if you are just beginning the honeymoon planning process and have no idea what destination to choose.
-Once you choose a location, you can choose one of Wanderable’s collections or just begin adding from the list of experiences.
-The site does an awesome job of actually curating real, attainable experiences that are exclusive to each location, rather than just a general adventure.
+First, choose a location.
+Then you can choose one of Wanderable’s collections or just begin adding from the list of experiences.
+The site does an awesome job of curating real, attainable experiences that are exclusive to each location, rather than just a general adventure.

-Even though you can still opt to use this site if your selected hotel is not a partner, we think the real benefit here are the actual hotel partnerships and the ability to choose experiences that are specific to that property.
-Honeymoon Wishes charges a 7% service fee (which we admit is pretty hefty), and there is also a 2.65% credit card processing fee for guests.
+Even though you can still opt to use this site if your selected hotel is not a partner, we think the real benefit here are the actual hotel partnerships.
+This gives you the ability to choose experiences that are specific to that property.
+Honeymoon Wishes charges a 7% service fee (which we admit is pretty hefty).
+There is also a 2.49% credit card processing fee for guests.
 Even thought you’re paying more than with other honeymoon registries, you’re getting a true service (similar to a travel agent) rather than just a transaction fee.
 You can also take advantage of their free wedding planning tools to get even more for your money.